abductedPlatypus/abductedplatypus.github.io/_posts/2017-04-14-dither-brushes.markdown

 I used these patterns as textures applied to Photoshop Brushes using multiply mode.

-Took some thinking time, but it was pretty easy.
-Even making a touch sensitve version of the brush was simply using different greys to set the right threshold.
+Took some thinking time, but in the end it was pretty easy.
+Even making a pressure sensitve version of the brush was simply using different greys to set the right threshold.
+The touch sensite version uses the pressure to enable O when it only barely touches, adds A when a bit more pressure is applied, until we finally try to put scratches on the tablet with the pen and G is added to make a fully filled "pattern".
+In its current implementation this is done linearly, so based on your input settings the checkboard pattern will be what is put out when regular pressure is applied.

 # What kind of problems will I encounter with this tool?
 First of all the pattern found for 0.250 density is not perfect, although it is a widely used pattern, it does "reveal the grid" (has a very recognizable pattern).
-Therefor I introduced two seperate patterns that can be used instead.
+Therefore I introduced two seperate patterns that can be used instead.
 However each of these patterns do not line up either vertically or horizontally, placing two pixels of the same color directly next to eachother, breaking the smoothness of the gradient.
 >Image of the two alternative brushes

-It should also be noted that there is only one pattern, while the pattern an be shifted both up and down 3 more times effectively leaving 15 patterns behind that can not be used in the current set.
+It should also be noted that there is only one pattern, while the pattern can be shifted both up and down 3 more times effectively leaving 15 patterns behind that can not be used in the current set.
 These patterns can be recreated using the O, A...
 G brushes in a different order.

+Finally you should really know what you are doing and have some feeling on what the dither will look like when zoomed out.

+{% include image-captioned.html
+    float="right"
+    image="/assets/images/alt-brushes.png"
+    alt="Alternative brushes for 25% fill." caption="Problems you might encounter (and should know about) when using the 25% brushes." %}

 # Recommendations
 Experiment!
 That's the best way of knowing what you can do with these brushes.
 But I will give you some general advice.